DevSinghSachan/Attention_is_All_You_Need/README.md

 Steps to run the code

-Preperation
-python preprocess.py -s-train train-big.ja -t-train train-big.en

 git checkout 78acbe019f91e2e41b1975e1a06e9519d66a48a4 [for best BLEU Scores] Epoch  1,    50/ 1488; acc:   0.01; ppl: 24739.80; 22161 src tok/s; 16725 tgt tok/s;      3 s elapsed

-#### Acknowledgements
+### Acknowledgements
-* The code in this repository has been adapted from the [Sosuke Kobayashi](https://github.com/soskek)'s implementation in Chainer "https://github.com/soskek/attention_is_all_you_need".
+* The code in this repository was originally based and has been adapted from the [Sosuke Kobayashi](https://github.com/soskek)'s implementation in Chainer "https://github.com/soskek/attention_is_all_you_need".
 * Some parts of the code were borrowed from [XNMT](https://github.com/neulab/xnmt/tree/master/xnmt) (based on [Dynet](https://github.com/clab/dynet)) and [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) (based on [Pytorch](https://github.com/pytorch/pytorch)).